-If you are looking for a small hike then consider the film trail in Jamestown.
+If you are looking for a small hike, then consider the film trail in Jamestown.
 This walk takes you to over 25 different movie locations.
-Jamestown is a really popular spot for filming with the railroad museum and all of the old trains themselves.
-Dozens of cowboy movies have been filmed here and films like Back to the Future 3 have also shot scenes in the town.
+Jamestown is a trendy spot for filming with the railroad museum, and all of the old trains themselves.
+Dozens of cowboy movies have been filmed here, and films like Back to the Future 3 have also shot scenes in the town.

 Moaning Caverns Cave Rappel

 If you’re up for a real adventure, then make sure to head over to Moaning Caverns and buy a ticket for the cave rappel they have.
 The rappel takes you over 170 feet into the cave itself, and it is one of the craziest things I have ever done.
 I guarantee that when you reach the bottom, you will be incredibly impressed with yourself, especially if you didn’t have a panic attack while you were heading down.